 “Got an extra one of those?” asked a voice from a few feet away.

-exited a moment earlier.
-The man had a shaved head and was a few inches taller than Mason, as well as
+a moment earlier.
+The man had a shaved head and was a few inches taller than Mason, as well as several

-several pounds heavier.
-He was wearing a dark, short sleeved, t-shirt that revealed muscular arms
+pounds heavier.
+He was wearing a dark, short sleeved, t-shirt that revealed muscular arms completely

-completely covered by an eclectic assortment of tattoos.
-Mason retrieved the pack from his shirt and held
+covered by an eclectic assortment of tattoos.
+Mason retrieved the pack from his shirt and held it out.

 “Last one.
 Help yourself.”